everx-labs/evernode-ds/README.md

 ### 3.1 Prerequisites

 -   Host OS: Linux (all scripts tested on Ubuntu 20.04).
--   Host has a fully qualified domain name.
+-   DApp server is accessed via HTTPS, so your server must have a fully qualified domain name.\
+    A self-signed certificate will be received on start-up and will be renewed automatically.
 -   Installed Git, Docker Engine, Docker CLI, Docker Compose v2 or later.

 ### 3.2 Configuration